az-digitalag/group-website/README.md

 4. Use Markdown [syntax](https://www.markdownguide.org/basic-syntax/) to write the post
 5. To add images to your blog post, use the `Add-ins` drop down menu within RStudio and select `Insert Image`
 5. Commit and push your local changes to your forked repo and create a pull request in the original repo with these changes.

-### B. From a branch in az-digitalag/group-website repo